Smoothings of Fano varieties with normal crossing singularities: Introduction

 In section 6 we give an example of a smoothable and one of a non-smoothable Fano threefold.

 Finally, the requirement that we work over an algebraically closed field is more technical than essential.
 In the general case I believe that the definition of normal crossing singularities must be modified to allow singularities like $x_0^2+x_1^2=0$ in $\mathbb{R}^2$.
 This would make the arguments more complicated without adding anything of essence to the proofs.
-This is explained in Remarks~\ref{remarks1}.
 However, the characteristic zero assumption is essential since we make repeated use of the Akizuki-Kodaira-Nakano vanishing theorem.